cedricbahirwe/cedricbahirwe/README.md

 - 🏭 I'm a `Swift` Developer, Front-End Enthusiast (`React`)
-- 📱 I build apps for iOS, watchOS plateforms⌚️
+- 📱 I build apps for iOS and watchOS plateforms⌚️
 - 🔭 I’m currently working on a lot of porjects, things and ideas
 - 🌱 I’m currently learning React and watchOS
 - 👯 I’m looking to collaborate on iOS and React Projects/Ideas